Knieschmerzen - Ursachen finden und erfolgreich Behandeln

 ORTHOPAEDICS

-Depending on your lifestyle, the following tips can be helpful:
+Depending on your lifestyle, the following tips may be helpful:

 • Balanced diet and avoidance of nicotine and alcohol

-• Physiotherapy or manual therapies to build up muscles and for mobilisation
+• Physiotherapy or manual therapies for muscle building and mobilization

 • Physical therapies in the form of cold and heat therapies, electrotherapy, aqua aerobics

-• Injections of hyaluronic acid, cortisone, local anaesthetics or the body’s own plasma
+• Injections of hyaluronic acid, cortisone, local anesthetics or autologous plasma

 KNEE OPERATIONS AND PROSTHESES – INTERVENTIONS FOR MORE FLEXIBILITY

-Knee arthroscopy is a so-called “keyhole procedure”.
+Knee arthroscopy, often also referred to as knee arthroscopy, is a so-called “keyhole procedure”.
 Read more about arthroscopy in general and other possible knee surgery methods here.

 Arthroplasty refers to the use of artificial joints as a replacement for excessive, irreparable cartilage damage.
 Read here which methods we can offer you at the ETHIANUM.